 Baby powder is a common household product used to prevent diaper rash and keeps skin dry in areas that are often damp and wet.
 Since J&J baby powder was highly popular and used in millions of households for decades, the presence of asbestos in some of their products has spurred an influx of lawsuits.

 Around 38,000 lawsuits have been filed against J&J for claims of illnesses and deaths from their talc-based baby powder, a product that has been on store shelves since 1980.
-The powder and some of their other products contain talc, an ingredient often mined with asbestos.
+The baby powder and some of their other products contain talc, an ingredient often mined with asbestos.
 Since asbestos is a well-known carcinogen, its presence in a product is a clear health risk to consumers.

 Baby powder is regularly inhaled by those using it due to its consistency.
-When asbestos is present in a product, especially one that releases fibers into the air like J&J’s baby powder, consumers are at risk of breathing in the toxic, carcinogenic chemical.
-Once those fibers are inside the body, there’s very little that can be done to get rid of them, and it’s impossible to do so once asbestos is inside an organ.
+When asbestos is present in a product, especially one that releases fibers into the air, like J&J’s baby powder, consumers are at risk of breathing in the toxic, carcinogenic chemical.
+Once those fibers are inside the body, there’s very little that can be done to get rid of them, and it’s impossible to do so once the asbestos is inside an organ.

 Many people who used J&J’s baby powder have developed lung, ovarian, and other cancers and health issues.
-Lawsuits against the company not only claim the baby powder was the cause of serious harm, but that Johnson & Johnson knew of toxic chemicals in their product but kept selling them, all while hiding the risks.
+Lawsuits against the company not only claim the baby powder was the cause of serious harm but that Johnson & Johnson knew of toxic chemicals in their product but kept selling them, all while hiding the risks.
 While they’ve studiously refuted these claims, investigations have recovered documentation dating back 30 years that prove otherwise.